TagAcam frequently asked questions

 Will I constantly hear alerts while riding?

 How does the SmartButton work?

-How do I alert other riders if I see a mobile speed trap?
+How do I report a live speed trap?

-Hold to let everyone know the threat has gone.
+hold to remove a tag and let everyone know the threat has gone

 How does the SmartButton communicate with TagAcam?

 It’s clever enough to work alongside any other Bluetooth devices you already use and it won’t restrict you from pairing new Bluetooth devices in the future.

 Do I need to switch the SmartButton on and off?

 Can I move the SmartButton between bikes and other vehicles?